turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/1-project_overview.md

 Amazon's market capitalization is currently valued at 1.56 trillion USD and 2021 revenue estimates are in the 411 - 488 billion USD range.
 That is just scratching the service.
 How much do you think the global economy is worth?
 Decentralized and scalable global cloud platforms such as NEAR provides opportunity for all to participate in the global economy.

+## It's a wrap, folks ...
-I hope I have inspired you to come along on this journey.
+NEAR is a super fast smart contract platform with super low transaction fees that is user and developer friendly for building real world applications for the Open Web.
+I am excited about NEAR, and I hope I have inspired you to learn with me on this thrilling journey.

+## What's Next ...
+If you are wondering what is NEP-41, then you are in luck.
+In the next tutorial, we'll do a deep dive into the new and improved Fungible Token Core Standard NEP-141.